TheNishishiro/PTGI_Remastered/README.md

 It is recommended to run this program on a high end GPU but it should work just fine with low end GPU or even a CPU.

-Current iteration is being tested on RTX 3080
+Current iteration is being tested on RTX 3080 and GTX 1050m

 ## Features